isaacev/MiniPy/NOTES.md

     + Unterminated string
     + Missing end paren
     + Missing end bracket?
-+ Better formatting for printed complex numbers (ex: 3.0414093201713376e+64) given limited space of `.md-scope` and `.md-stdout`
-    + Maybe truncate displayed values and let the user see the full value in the element `title` attribute?
-    + Strings should be truncated after a certain length too
 + Classify parsing erros into Minor/Major
     + Parser can keep parsing after Minor errors so that multiple errors can be reported on a single validation pass